Tiny-Earth/DemoSite/site/src/intro.md

 Scientific teaching is both the *teaching of science* and the *science of teaching*.
 An instructor who practices scientific teaching:

 - Engages students in authentic practices of science
-- Approaches their teaching with the spirit of scientific research.
+- Approaches their teaching with the spirit of scientific research

 Scientific teaching combines intentional decisions with iterative improvements to create inclusive learning experiences, which, in turn, support students learning science.